-The scope of study that classics provides includes historical, political, sociological, literary, philosophical, archaeological, and artistic dimensions.
-Classics provides a broad foundation for future study and professional experience, and its graduates have learned to appreciate the past and its relationship to the present.
+The scope of study that classics provides includes historical, political, sociological, literary, philosophical, archaeological and artistic dimensions.
+Classics offers a broad foundation for future study and professional experience, and its graduates have learned to appreciate the past and its relationship to the present.

-Employers are seeking candidates with experience and those who have developed their skills from that experience.
-Internships, part-time, summer employment and/or further education can enhance a graduate's employability in their chosen career area.
+Employers are seeking candidates with broad-based experience and those who have developed their skills from that experience.
+These include data analysis, media literacy, critical imagination and reasoning, emotional intelligence, intercultural competency, and interpersonal communication, all of which are fostered through the study of classics.
+Internships, part-time, summer employment and/or further education can also enhance a graduate's employability in their chosen career area.